-All concrete elements of the structure shall be designed for durability in accordance with Design for durability section of AS 3600.
+All concrete elements of the structure shall be designed for durability in accordance with the Design for durability section of AS 3600.
 Designs must, as a minimum, be aligned to the exposure classification of particular concrete surfaces as detailed below.

-Table - Concrete durability Item Description Value Comment Design life 50 years - Concrete Durability Concrete A2 Surfaces in interior environments / surfaces in contact with ground protected by damp proof membrane Durability exposure classification B1 Near coastal / surfaces in above-ground exterior environments (1km to 50km from coast or tidal estuaries) 32MPa (f'c) minimum Vehicle pavements in any location
+Table - Concrete durability Item Description Value Comment Concrete Durability Design life 50 years - Concrete exposure classification A2 Surfaces in interior environments / surfaces in contact with ground protected by damp proof membrane B1 Near coastal / surfaces in above-ground exterior environments (1km to 50km from coast or tidal estuaries) Concrete strength 32MPa (f'c) minimum Vehicle pavements in any location